 The Directors have assessed the current financial position of the Group and the Company, along with future cash flow requirements for a period in excess of 12 months from the date of signing the financial statements, to determine if the Group and the Company has the financial resources to continue as a going concern for the foreseeable future.
-Despite the challenges of the current pandemic, as set out in the strategic report, the Group continues to grow revenues, profits and cash flows and has a strong balance sheet and cash position.
+The Group continues to grow revenues, profits and cash flows and has a strong financial and cash position.
 In respect of severe but plausible downside sensitivity, the Board has considered the effect of a material reduction in new sales made and delays in currently contracted receipts.
 The consequential forecasts still show sufficient headroom to meet all its liabilities as they fall due.